Manage Datasets

 2. Click Dataset Actions.

-3. Select Models > Predict with Model.
+3. Select Models > Predict.

-4. Identify the trained model and click Deploy.
+4. Identify the trained model, and click Deploy.
 The Model Version Deployment page is displayed.

 5. In the Deployment and Service Fields tabs, make changes in the available fields as needed.